Tower Technician Jobs in USA with Visa Sponsorship

 How to find Tower Technician jobs with visa sponsorship?

 To find Tower Technician jobs with visa sponsorship, use Migrate Mate, which specializes in connecting international workers with sponsoring employers.
-Focus on telecommunications companies, wireless carriers, and infrastructure contractors who commonly sponsor H-2B and EB-3 visas for tower technicians.
+Focus on telecommunications companies, wireless carriers, and infrastructure contractors who commonly sponsor H-2B visa and EB-3 visas for tower technicians.
 These employers often need skilled workers for cell tower installation, maintenance, and repair across rural and urban areas.

 Are there alternatives to H-1B for international tower technicians?

-International tower technicians may qualify for TN status if they're Canadian or Mexican citizens with engineering degrees.
+International tower technicians may qualify for TN visa status if they're Canadian or Mexican citizens with engineering degrees.
 The L-1 visa works for transfers from international telecom companies.
 E-3 visas serve Australian citizens in specialty occupation tower engineering roles.
 Some may also qualify for O-1 visas if they have extraordinary achievements in telecommunications infrastructure.

 What is the prevailing wage requirement for sponsored Tower Technician jobs?